Also see: Lamps | Diodes

 Photographs © Rapid Electronics

 Rapid Electronics: LED displays

 There are many types of LED display and a supplier's catalogue or website should be consulted for the pin connections.
 The diagram on the right shows an example from Rapid Electronics.
 Like many 7-segment displays, this example is available in two versions: Common Anode (SA) with all the LED anodes connected together and Common Cathode (SC) with all the cathodes connected together.
 Letters a-g refer to the 7 segments, A/C is the common anode or cathode as appropriate (on 2 pins).
 Note that some pins are not present (NP) but their position is still numbered.

 Also see: Display Drivers.

-Rapid Electronics have kindly allowed me to use their images on this page.
-Rapid stock a wide range of components, tools and materials for electronics.
-I am happy to recommend them as a supplier for individuals and education.
-In my experience their standard delivery really is rapid!
+Rapid Electronics have kindly allowed me to use their images on this website and I am very grateful for their support.
+They stock a wide range of LEDs, other components and tools for electronics and I am happy to recommend them as a supplier.